 Can I get a loan for projects around my home?

 While insurance won’t pay for renovations, you may apply for a renovation loan from $300 to $10,000 with Monzi today.
-If we successfully pair you with a lender and your application is approved, then you may receive your loan on the same day.
-From there, you can head out and buy the supplies you need.
+If we successfully pair you with a lender and you receive application approval, then you may receive your loan on the same day.
+From there, you can go and buy the supplies you need.

 So, whether you’re looking to build a new garden or retaining wall, one way to make it happen could be to apply with Monzi.
 With one quick and easy loan application, we could set you on the path to find a great lender.